Table of content

 Offshoring or How to Save the Most

-Overview: No matter where you launch a company, the offshoring team supports you from anywhere.
+Overview: No matter where you launch a company, an offshore team has the capability to render support..
 Basically, an offshore team refers to a team located in a different country but is still employed by your company.
 For example, your in-house team is in the U.S and your partner is from Ukraine.

 Everyone knows offshore software development as the most cost-effective technique, but there's more to the virtue of offshoring.